-According to a new study from the Angus Reid Institute, “half of Canadians (50%) report a worsening of their mental health, with one-in-ten (10% overall) saying it has worsened “a lot.”
+According to a new study from the Angus Reid Institute, “half (50%) report a worsening of their mental health, with one-in-ten (10% overall) saying it has worsened “a lot.”
 This data is backed up by Starling Mind’s research collected from over 4000 workers participating in the COVID-19 Program, where 79% of respondents say that COVID-19 has deeply impacted their lives.

 Anxiety & Depression

 Another study by Mental Health Research Canada on the impact COVID-19 has had on people found these unsettling stats on anxiety and depression:

 Anxiety: Relates to feelings of threats and impending doom.

 - Extreme-to-high levels of anxiety increased from 5% to 20%.

 - For younger people aged 18-34, 43% reported higher anxiety.

 - Workers with children at home were also 41% more likely to report feelings of anxiety.